JRyGithub/frenchCompanyPhoneFinder/README.md

 With more time etc, or for expansions for production ready code, I would add in more custom error messages.
 Allowing users to see exactly what was wrong and where.

-I tried to use the SIREN API along with the Google Maps API as this allowed me to get the exact address accorinding to the French government.
+I tried to use the SIREN API along with the Google Maps API as this allowed me to get the exact address according to the French government.
 Then I could use that address to enhance the ability.
 Of the search.
 To increase its performance I could allow more parameters etc.

-My style of coding is minimislist comments as hopefully the code reads for itself as that is my current work places practice.
-Understandly that is not for everyone.
+My style of coding is little to no comments as hopefully the code reads for itself as that is my current work places practice.
+Understandably that is not for everyone.
 Would love to know your thoughts.

 I would like for further use to put a Swagger UI for playing with the API and maybe more end points and auth etc.